saalihaha/saalihaha/README.md

 - 👋 Hi, I’m @saalihahlatiff
 - 👀 I’m interested in expanding my knowledge in computer science and tech.
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++, HTML, CSS, & TailwinCSS
-- 💞️ I’m looking to collaborate on new projects.
+- 💞️ I’m looking for learning oppurtunities and collaborating on new projects.
 - 📫 How to reach me ... email:saalihahlatiff@gmail.com

 <!---